gavinandresen/paymentrequest/spec.rst

 payment_details_version: See below for a discussion of versioning/upgrading.

 pki_type : public-key infrastructure (PKI) system being used to identify the merchant.
-All implementation should support "none" and "x509".
+All implementation should support "none", "x509+sha256" and "x509+sha1".

 pki_data: PKI-system data that identifies the merchant and can be used to create a digital signature.
 In the case of X.509 certificates, pki_data one or more X.509 certificates (see Certificates section below).

 serialized_payment_details: A protocol-buffer serialized PaymentDetails message.

-signature: digital signature over a protocol buffer serialized variation of the PaymentRequest message where signature is a zero-byte array and fields are serialized in numerical order (all current protocol buffer implementations serialize fields in numerical order), using the public key in pki_data.
+signature: digital signature over a hash of the protocol buffer serialized variation of the PaymentRequest message, where signature is a zero-byte array and fields are serialized in numerical order (all current protocol buffer implementations serialize fields in numerical order), using the public key in pki_data.

-When a Bitcoin client receives a PaymentRequest, it must authorize payment by doing the following:

 When a Bitcoin client receives a PaymentRequest, it must authorize payment by doing the following: